Protecting Online Data Privacy and Enabling Trust in Connected Technologies

 IEEE SA Recognizes Data Privacy Day with a Variety of Standards, Projects, and Activities

-While ongoing technical advances have brought about the powerful digital technologies that now pervade our lives, an often overlooked aspect of these connected systems—the trust users need to have in them—is as important to their effectiveness as their technical attributes.
+While ongoing technical advances have brought about the powerful digital technologies that now pervade our lives, an often-overlooked aspect of these connected systems—the trust users need in them—is as important to their effectiveness as their technical attributes.

 If users don’t trust how a system will use and protect their identities and data, they will try to avoid or minimize using it, rendering the system’s technical sophistication largely irrelevant.